-- 3. Right-click the new theme and click Properties. - The Theme Editor opens. - 4.
-(Optional) Edit the name of the theme. - 5.
+3. Right-click the new theme and click Properties.

+- 4. (Optional) Edit the name of the theme. - 5.
 Edit the properties in each column for the new theme. - 6.
 Click the Defaults tab and make your selections for the desired options as appropriate for your organization. - 7.
 (Optional) Customize your theme by selecting the desired options on the other tabs as appropriate for your organization. - 8.
 Click Close.